Probing inflationary features with galaxy ultraviolet luminosity function observables: Results

-Then, we perform the full calculation with the bump like feature.
-We choose flat prior on $f_{*,10}\in [0.05,0.2]$, $\alpha_*\in [0.2,0.6]$ and $A_I\in [10^{-9},10^{-6}]$.
-Our constraints are plotted in Fig. \ref{fig:UVLF_constraint}.
-Our constraints cover range $k\in [0.3-20]$ Mpc$^{-1}$.
-At larger length scales or smaller $k$, CMB anisotropy provides the strongest constraint.
+We plot the constraints or allowed upper limits on $A_I$ using UVLF data in Fig. \ref{fig:UVLF_constraint}.
+Our constraints cover range $k\in [0.3-50]$ Mpc$^{-1}$.
+At larger length scales or smaller $k$, CMB anisotropy provides the strongest constraint \citep{NFC2022}.
+The authors used {\it Planck2018} \citep{Planck2020} temperature and polarization data to obtain these constraints using {\it Plik-lite} likelihood.
 Our constraints are competitive with those derived from CMB optical depth or $\tau_{\rm Planck}$ \citep{NCSMF2025} in the relevant range of $k$.
 We note that to obtain the $\tau$ constraint, a fiducial astrophysical model with fixed parameter values were assumed.
 Further, $\tau$ is related to the ionization history of the Universe which depends on the Intergalactic medium (IGM) properties.
 Ionizing photons from stars inside the smallest galaxies, which are too faint to see, escape to IGM and affect the ionization history of the Universe.
 Therefore, the $\tau$ constraint is an indirect probe of galaxy properties and capture the cumulative effect of smallest to largest galaxies.
-However, UVLFs are a more direct probe of galaxy properties as in we directly observe light from these galaxies as a function of their luminosity (Fig. \ref{fig:UVLF_data}).
-Therefore, we will not be able to constrain properties of smaller, faint galaxies which are not observable (for example, $M_{\rm UV}\gtrsim -16$ in Fig. \ref{fig:UVLF_data}).
+However, UVLFs are a more direct probe of galaxy properties as in we directly observe light from these galaxies as a function of their luminosity.
+Therefore, we will not be able to constrain properties of smaller, faint galaxies which are not observable (for example, $M_{\rm UV}\gtrsim -16$ in Fig. \ref{fig:fit_fiducial}).
 The UVLF constraint becomes weaker compared to the $\tau$ constraint at high $k$ in Fig. \ref{fig:UVLF_constraint} due to this effect.
-We note that our UVLF constraints can complement optical depth as well as 21cm constraints that will come in future.